OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 # Differences between Office Scripts and VBA macros

 Office Scripts and VBA macros have a lot in common.
 They both allow users to automate solutions through an easy-to-use action recorder and allow edits of those recordings.
 Both frameworks are designed to empower people who may not consider themselves programmers to create small programs in Excel.
 The fundamental difference is that VBA macros are developed for desktop solutions and Office Scripts are designed with cross-platform support and security as the guiding principles.
-Currently, Office Scripts, are only supported for Excel on the web.
+Currently, Office Scripts are only supported in Excel on the web.

 ![A four-quadrant diagram showing the areas of focus for different Office extensibility solutions.
 Both Office Scripts and VBA macros are designed to help end-users create solution, but Office Scripts are built for the web and collaboration (whereas VBA is for the desktop).)](../images/office-programmability-diagram.png)